I was trying to set up a Golang server with a MongoDB database

 docker-compose (alias docker-compose=podman-compose), but I was struggling to

-access the MongoDB container from server container with error message saying Connection refused
+access the MongoDB container from server container with error message saying Connection refused.

 Tried adding a router, but that didn’t work.